-This program is offered by the Art Department
+This program is offered by the Art & Design Department

 The School of Education and Professional Studies in conjunction with the Department of Art offer the Bachelor of Science in Education that leads to Pre-Kindergarten through 12th grade teaching certification in Art Education in Connecticut.

 The certification program for the PK-12 art educator offered by the Department of Art is designed to prepare well-educated and competent art teachers to assume the responsibilities of planning and executing elementary and secondary art programs that include instruction in art production, art history and culture, art criticism, and aesthetics; to assume leadership for promoting the art program and the need for art education; and to demonstrate professionalism through involvement in community activities and professional organizations at the local, state, and national levels.